GuardBear2/SIEM/tools/agent-upgrade/README.md

 - `path/to/wpkcert.key` is the path to your SSL certificate's key.
 - `*` is the file (or the files) to be included into the WPK package.

-In this particular case, the Wazuh Project's root directory contains the proper `upgrade.sh` file.
+In this particular case, the GuardBear Project's root directory contains the proper `upgrade.sh` file.

 *Note: this is a mere example.
 If you want to distribute a WPK package this way you should first clean the directory.*